 Step 2: Find the ideal partners

 Look for companies who are operating in the right market and sector.
 Look for evidence they will be a good fit for your business.
-For example, they may have similar or complimentary products and proven distribution channels.
+For example, they may have similar or complementary products and proven distribution channels.
 If there is more than one potential partner, draw up a list and carry out an analysis of who is likely to be the best fit for your business.

 When you have identified a preferred partner, plan how you will approach them.
 Identify the right contact, and consider how you will pitch to them.